Man pointing at laptop

 Rate cuts are designed to boost economic activity and encourage both business investment and consumer spending.

-For many businesses—particularly in sectors like retail, hospitality, product-based services, and construction—this can lead to stronger demand and new revenue opportunities.
+For many businesses—particularly in retail, hospitality, product-based services, and construction—this translated to stronger demand and new revenue opportunities.

 Rising confidence among customers and businesses